deoktr/pof/README.md

 print(ExampleObfuscator().obfuscate(open("source.py", "r").read()))
 ```

-In this example we can see that first we remove comments, logging, print statements, and change the content of exceptions, and then we start to obfuscate constants, names, globals, builtins, strings, then strings and numbers multiple times, and we finally convert the tokens back to code.
+In this example we can see that first we remove comments, logging, print statements, and change the content of exceptions.
+And then we start to obfuscate constants, names, globals, builtins, strings.
+Then strings and numbers multiple times, and we finally convert the tokens back to code.

 By chaining multiple obfuscations techniques we can create very complex and custom output.